a192365/ToS/report.md

 ## Objectives

-Develop a system to analyze Terms of Service clauses using:
+Develop a system to analyze Terms of Service clauses by combining:

-- semantic search
+- **semantic search** to enable users to find clauses with similar meaning across different companies’ Terms of Service
-- classification
+- **classification** to estimate the likelihood that a clause is potentially unfair

-This report presents the main steps (EDA, modeling, evaluation) and key decisions.
+The goal is to support exploratory analysis, clause comparison, and identification of potential risk patterns.

 ## Dataset Overview